jarusll/the-logs/index.md

 Added assignment and multiline support.

 I am cleaning it up right now and will write a series of notes
-- Introduction to lambda calculus - grammer and lexer
+- Introduction to lambda calculus - grammar and lexer
 - Making the AST
 - Evaluating the AST